MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-search-attachments-of-items-in-a-folder-for-an-exact-phrase.md

 - csharp
 ---

-# How to: Search Attachments of Items in a Folder for an Exact Phrase
+# Search Attachments of Items in a Folder for an Exact Phrase

 This example searches for the exact search string "office" in attachments to items in the Inbox.